 The early Wilhelminian period

-More and more apartment buildings, or Zinshäuser, started to be constructed around 1840, especially in the Vorstadt areas.
+More and more apartment buildings, or Zinshäuser, started to be constructed around 1840, especially in the suburban areas.
 The major achievement was a change in the parcelling system away from the traditional division towards a more rectangular shape.
 The number of floors was increased to four or five floors.

 These apartment buildings were characterised by facades with little decoration that come together to form relatively uniform “street walls”.